panda-re/panda/panda/plugins/syscalls2/USAGE.md

 ------------------

 ### Callbacks
 The `syscalls2` plugin defines one callback for each system call in each operating system (far too many to list here).
-To see the prototypes for each one, you can look at the file `gen_syscalls_ext_typedefs.h`.
+To see the prototypes for each one, you can look at the file `generated/syscalls_ext_typedefs.h`.

 Each callback is named `on_${SYSCALLNAME}_enter` for calls and `on_${SYSCALLNAME}_return` for returns.
 The parameters are the CPU state pointer, program counter, and then the arguments to the system call.